Native American Cave Painting Tour

 The round trip is three miles of moderate grade with minimal shade.
 The trail ranges from wide and gravelly to narrow and grassy.
 The slope of the last quarter-mile will be strenuous for inexperienced hikers.
 This hiking opportunity, which is not accessible by the public without an EBMUD ranger, is popular but only has 24 spots.
 Sign up soon!

-Bring: Sturdy hiking shoes and backpack with lunch, drinking water, insect repellent, sun glasses, sunscreen, and binoculars/camera.
-You may encounter poison oak – wear long pants and bring isopropyl alcohol-based skin wipes or poison oak ointment.
-No pets or alcoholic beverages.
+Bring: Sturdy hiking shoes and backpack with lunch, drinking water, insect/tick repellent, sun glasses and sunscreen.
+No pets or alcohol.

-Minors: Participants under 18 are welcome with written permission from a parent or guardian; an adult must accompany those under 16 years of age.
-Not recommended for children under age 7.
+Minors: Participants under 18 are welcome with written permission from a parent or guardian; an adult must accompany those under 16.
+Not recommended for children under 7.

-Weather Conditions: Rain or shine but be prepared for warmer weather.
+Weather Conditions: Rain or shine but be prepared for changing temperatures.
 Click here for weather information.